About Big Creek Watershed

 Watershed map

-Conceptual Plans for Proposed Trail Alignments
+FOBC Conceptual Plans for Proposed Trail Alignments

-SITES FOR MORE INFO
+SITES FOR MORE INFORMATION

 NOACA:

 Comprehensive planning effort in the Lower Big Creek Valley area in the City of Cleveland east of Ridge Road and south of the I-71 Corridor to the Cuyahoga River focusing on the valley east of Pearl Road and the upland neighborhoods of Old Brooklyn and Brooklyn Center.
 Includes environmental, land use, transportation, and recreational and economic development elements.
 Principal author: John Beeker, PhD.
+228 pages

-State of Big Creek Report, April, 2001 (278K pdf- 26 pages)
+State of Big Creek Report, Cuyahoga River RAP + NOACA April, 2001 (278K pdf- 26 pages)

 Aerial photos of Lower Big Creek: